...

 Ⓒ photo-ac.com

 Inokashira Park is Kichijōji’s landmark.
 That park is just a 5-minute walk from Kichijoji Station and has a ground of 42,000 square meters.
 The park is one of Japan’s Top 100 Cherry Blossom Spots.
-Around Inokashira Pond, more than 200 cherry trees are planted.
+In Inokashira Pond, more than 200 cherry trees are planted.
 This is why many people paddle the swan boats to tour around the lake in early spring.
 The scene of the pink cherry blossom petals fluttering in the wind and falling on the pond is just too romantic to miss!

 For more information, refer to our Inokashira Park article!